wisesa/resto/README.md

 # resto
 Simple restaurant order application with node and reactjs

-run with npm run dev
+run npm install to update necessary packages run with npm run dev after all dependenceis is installed